 Be aware that if you delete the files from your iTunes, you will also be removing them from your iPhone from the next time it syncs with your PC.
 You can continue to add more music that you have downloaded to your iTunes library, however.
 Then, you can connect your phone to your computer and sync it to transfer the music files onto your iPhone.
 The benefit of using downloaded music files is that they're accessible anywhere and don't require an internet or mobile data connection.

-Can You Transfer Apps from Android to iOS?
+FAQ: Can You Transfer App Data from Android to iOS?

 You will need to mainly download these applications manually on your new iPhone.
 Also, it is more than possible that some apps won't be available on the App Store, due to stricter regulations from Apple when apps are being published.
 If it is incredibly necessary for you to have some applications, check if they're available on the app store before making the switch.
 As for the data within applications, this cannot be transferred either, unless a third-party backup solution is being used by the app.
 This is because most application data are stored locally and the way it is stored is different for iOS and Android devices.